Iberico Pork Boneless Collar Neck

 For this cut, we recommend a simple slow roast.
-After defrosting, bring the Iberico Collar to room temperature, season with Maldon Salt, a touch of Paprika and mixed herbs.
-In a deep roasting tray, put large chunks of onion, carrots and potato.
-Place the Collar on top and put into a preheated oven at 220, cook for 30 minutes.
+After defrosting, bring the collar to room temperature and season with Maldon sea salt, a touch of paprika and mixed herbs.
+In a deep roasting pan, put large chunks of onion, carrots and potato.
+Place the collar on top, put into a preheated oven at 220 degrees C, and cook for 30 minutes.
 This will turn the outside a gorgeous golden brown.
-Reduce the heat to 160, add some stock into the roasting tray, about halfway up, a handful of garlic cloves and a light red wine or cider, if desired.
-Cover with tin foil and cook for a further 2 and a half hours.
-After which remove the meat from the pan and wrap very tightly with foil, allowing it to rest.
-Use the juices in the baking tray to make a sumptuous gravy.
+Reduce the heat to 160 degrees C, add some stock to the pan (about halfway up), a handful of garlic cloves and a light red wine or cider, if desired.
+Cover with tin foil and cook for a further 2.5 hours.
+Remove the meat from the pan and wrap tightly with foil, allowing it to rest.
+Use the juices in the roasting tray to make a sumptuous gravy.
 Serve with shallot-sautéed green beans, courgettes provençale or steaming garlic potatoes and a crisp salad.